Gauge-Independent Emission Spectra and Quantum Correlations in the Ultrastrong Coupling Regime of Open System Cavity-QED: Gauge invariance and system-reservoir interactions

-Additional subtleties arise in the USC regime regarding the interaction of the cavity-QED system with its environment.
+Despite this, additional subtleties occur in the USC regime regarding the interaction of the cavity-QED system with its environment.
 To connect to experiments, one also requires an input-output model of dissipation from the cavity to external modes, requiring an \textit{open-system} model of cavity-QED.
 In the USC regime, complications arise with this input-output formalism associated with approximations typically made outside of the USC regime.
-These complications arise from the hybridization of light and matter that occurs in USC, and as such the quanta of excitations inside the cavity-QED system have different quasiparticle representations than the photons actually emitted from the system.
+These complications originate from the hybridization of light and matter that occurs in USC, and as such the quanta of excitations inside the cavity-QED system have different quasiparticle representations than the photons actually emitted from the system.
 Moreover, the separation of operators into light and matter components becomes highly gauge-specific in the USC regime, and proper care must be taken to ensure self-consistency.

-To fully synthesize these considerations with the restoration of gauge invariance, we present in this work a dissipative and gauge-invariant master equation model, which is required to properly describe experimentally-observable quantities arising from output channels of the cavity.
-Key experiments to probe such observables include resonance fluorescence and two-photon detection schemes.
+To fully synthesize these considerations with the restoration of gauge invariance, we present a dissipative and gauge-invariant master equation model, which is {\it required} to properly describe experimentally-observable quantities arising from output channels of the cavity.
+Key experiments to probe such observables include resonance fluorescence and two-photon detection schemes, and we make a direct connection to both of these.
+We also show how previous QRM master equations in the USC regime are ambiguous in general as they produce gauge dependent results for observables, and we show how to fix such problems.
+Moreover, our theories can be used to explore the precise form of the system-bath interactions, which in fact yield different experimental signatures in the USC regime.